mediachain/mediachain/rfc/drafts/mediachain-rfc-3.md

 ## Indexed Media Lifecycle

-1st Generation `Indexer` indiscriminately indexes all media works relayed to it from the blockchain, caches media works to accelerate possible future reindexing, and does not trim these caches or indexes.
+The 1st Generation `Indexer` indiscriminately indexes all media works relayed to it from the blockchain, caches media works to accelerate possible future reindexing, and does not trim these caches or indexes.

 `Future` Indexer generations may require systems for prioritizing the use of the caches and `KNN Index`, evicting spam or other undesirable records